Seraphli/obsidian-aggregator/README.md

 Arguments should be written in YAML.

-**scope:** (list of strings) Define the search scope, which can be folder name, file name or the file path in the vault. `Current File` is a reserved keyword.
+**scope:** (list of Regular expressions) Define the search scope, which can be folder name, file name or the file path in the vault. `Current File` is a reserved keyword.

+Note: For better performance in a large vault, you should consider using the exact file path instead of a regular expression to avoid searching the whole vault.

 **matches:** (list of matches)